 Yonay, Y. 1998.
 The Struggle over the Soul of Economics: institutionalist and neoclassical economists in America between the wars.
 Princeton: Princeton University Press.

 Young, M. 2004.
 Malinowski: odyssey of an anthropologist, 1984 – 1920.
 New Haven:

 Zaloom, C. 2006.
 Out of the Pits: traders and technology from Chicago to London.
 Chicago: Univ.
 Chicago Press.

 Zelizer, V. 1994.
 The Social Meaning of Money.
 New York: Basic Books.

 Paper written with Chris Hann, originally for a workshop on Polanyi, the neo-liberal crisis and anthropology, held at Halle, Germany in June 2006.
-Now to be expanded into a text book, Economic Anthropology: a short history, to be published by Polity Press (in preparation).
+Later expanded into a co-authored text book, Economic Anthropology: history, ethnography, critique, Polity Press (2011).